top of page

 Screen showing malicious scam virus warning.

-• Quick briefing on what to look out for
+• Staff received a quick briefing on what to look out for

 High angle view of a laptop keyboard with a warning message on screen about software installation